Frequently Asked Questions

 - Can I take a factory tour to see how the homes are built?

 - A: Yes, we would love to show you how we build our homes.
-Simply have your retailer make an appointment with one of our factories, and they will schedule an appointment for you to tour the plant with a Cavco representative or a representative from the Cavco company you have chosen to build with.
+Simply have your retailer contact one of our factories and they will schedule an appointment for you to tour the plant with a Cavco representative or a representative from the Cavco company you have chosen to build with.

 - Do you build to the modular code (UBC, IRC), in addition to the typical manufactured home (HUD code)?

 - A: Yes, Cavco is a leader in building residential Modular homes.
 Cavco and our family of builders also have the ability to take most of our models and convert them from a HUD code to a Modular code, if you prefer that option.

 Cavco believes that the best way to provide product service to customers is by using a specialized approach where each Cavco manufacturing facility handles the service on the homes it builds, rather than having a central service group.
 Therefore, it is important to contact the proper facility to obtain service.
 The phone number you should call for service is on the cover of the Homeowner’s manual that came with your home.
 If you do not have a Homeowner’s manual or you are unsure which facility built your home, the first seven digits of the serial number assigned to your home is a means of determining where it was built.

 Note: If you are looking for service information, visit our factory listing on our Contact Us page for a complete list of our factories and their phone numbers.

 Your first step in obtaining warranty work is to call the selling retailer, as stated in the “Owner’s Obligation” part of the “Manufacturer’s One Year Limited Warranty.”
 It is up to the selling retailer to determine whether your request is related to work they provided or the construction of the home and the manufacturer.
 The manufacturing facility should only be contacted if the service issues are not adequately addressed by the retailer.

 Manufactured or “HUD Code” Homes Versus Modular Homes